brorarangers/brorarangers.github.io/_posts/2016-10-17-scottish-cup-round-2.md

 It's all adding up to be a cracking Cup tie.
 It's too early in the week to get our [Match Preview](/fixtures/) written up, but rest assured, there are several more links between our two clubs to investigate before Saturday comes.

-It isn't too late, however, to get your [Match Day Hospitality](/2016/10/13/clyde-hospitality/) sorted out.
+It isn't too early, however, to get your [Match Day Hospitality](/2016/10/13/clyde-hospitality/) sorted out.
 Make the most of the occasion, treat yourself and your friends or clients to a 3 course lunch and all the trimmings, and get ready to enjoy all the excitement of the Scottish Cup.